neohaskell/neohaskell.github.io/docs/intro.md

 ### Joy of Use

 NeoHaskell is not merely a tool; it is a craft.
 It aspires to make coding not just functional but also pleasurable.
 The language aims to trigger a flow state, making each moment of development a joyful experience.

-## The NeoHaskell Statements

-* Beautiful is better than ugly
-* Simple is better than complex
-* Duplicate and easy is better than concise and complex
-* Mathematics are good when not seen
-* The 80% of type-safety should be done with 20-or-less% of the effort
-* Instead of investing effort in the other 20%, better release to prod
-* If it takes more than 5 minutes to understand, it's a bug
-* The functional way is better, unless the imperative one is easier

 ## The NeoHaskell Promise